remix-run/react-router/packages/react-router/docs/guides/migrating.md

 With v4, you should use the lifecycle methods of the component rendered by a `<Route>`.
 Instead of `onEnter`, you would use `componentDidMount` or `componentWillMount`.
 Where you would use `onUpdate`, you can use `componentDidUpdate` or `componentWillUpdate` (or possibly `componentWillReceiveProps`). `onLeave` can be replaced with `componentWillUnmount`.

+### Optional Parameters

+In v3, parameters were made optional with parentheses: `path="/entity/:entityId(/:parentId)"`

+In v4, the syntax is changed to a trailing question mark: `path="/entity/:entityId/:parentId?"`

+### Query Strings

+In v4, there is no parsing done on query strings.
+The unparsed query string is available on the `location.search` property.

+The [qhistory](https://github.com/pshrmn/qhistory) library can provide this functionality if it is necessary for your application.

+Read more regarding intentions for this change and possible solutions in [this issue](https://github.com/ReactTraining/react-router/issues/4410).

 ### `<Switch>`

 In v3, you could specify a number of child routes, and only the first one that matched would be rendered.